UltraViolentLight/webapp_deployment/README.md

 One of the output exports of the CloudFormation script should be the public URL of the LoadBalancer.

-Bonus points if you add http:// in front of the load balancer DNS Name in the output, for convenience.

 ---

 ## Achitecture